How to Make CD Christmas Ornaments with paint and glitter.

 Then we placed the CDs by the fire, and when they were completely dry, I used a long length of gauzy ribbon to make a loop and a bow for each one.

 Aren’t they just the prettiest CD ornaments ever?

 What do you think?
 Are you up for making some?

 A couple of Glitter tips from the pros:

-1) Suzanne from Interaction Imagination advises that you work over a tray when crafting with glitter.
-That way you can tip any excess glitter into a baggy or a container, and save it for next time.
+Work over a tray: To keep the glitter mess to a minimum, work over a tray when crafting with glitter.
+That way, when you’re finished, you can tip any excess glitter into a ziplock or a container, and save it for next time.